 Child playing with cubes and lining them up, exhibiting stereotyped behavior in Autism

-One of the hallmark symptoms or traits of Autism Spectrum Disorder (ASD) in children is restrictive and repetitive behaviors (RRBs).
+One of the hallmark symptoms or traits of Autism Spectrum Disorder (ASD) in children is restrictive and repetitive behaviors (RRBs), often referred to as stereotypic behavior autism.
 If you have been a part of the Autism community for a while, these terms are probably familiar to you, and if you are a parent of a child with ASD, you most likely have witnessed how these behaviors tend to manifest.

 As you may know, there is still so much that is unknown about ASD, but as researchers and doctors continue to study critical features and symptoms, we have learned more about things like stereotyped behavior in Autism.
 Today, we are going to discuss stereotypy, or repetitive body movements, and how it impacts children with Autism.